stofnun-arna-magnussonar/IceStaBS-Eval/README.md

 - Read the rules in the file `IceStaBS.json` at the given location.
 - Evaluate the performance of a **single** tool, with the designated name `demo_tool`
-- The file `example_corrections.txt` will be read as this tool's output file, on the IceStabs-SP benchark set sentences
+- The file `demo_corrections.txt` will be read as this tool's output file, on the IceStabs-SP benchark set sentences

 This will in turn produce the following output to the command line>